danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^Minecraft]: See https://minecraft.gamepedia.com/Development_resources.

 [^Papert]: A concept was first formulated by mathematician, computer scientist, and educator Seymour Papert who was an MIT Professor and created the design principle for a programming language called Logo.
-See Seymour Papert, *Mindstorms: Children, Computers, and Powerful Ideas* (New York, NY: Basic Books, 1980).
+See Seymour Papert, *Mindstorms: Children, Computers, and Powerful Ideas* (New York: Basic Books, 1980).

 [^Processing]: See Processing.org.

-[^McCarthy]: Lauren McCarthy, P5js Diversity & Floss Panel Introduction (2015).
+[^McCarthy]: Lauren McCarthy, "P5js Diversity & Floss Panel Introduction" (2015).
 Video available at http://opentranscripts.org/transcript/p5js-diversity-floss-panel-introduction/.

-[^Chinese]: p5.js is now available in Spanish, Maya Man, *Processing Foundation* (2016), available at https://medium.com/processing-foundation/p5-js-is-now-available-in-spanish-3d1eab9dffa0; see also Kenneth Lim, Chinese Translation for p5.js and preparing a future of more translations (2018), available at https://medium.com/processing-foundation/chinese-translation-for-p5-js-and-preparing-a-future-of-more-translations-b56843ea096e.
+[^Chinese]: p5.js is now available in Spanish, see Maya Man, *Processing Foundation* (2016), available at https://medium.com/processing-foundation/p5-js-is-now-available-in-spanish-3d1eab9dffa0; see also Kenneth Lim, Chinese Translation for p5.js and preparing a future of more translations (2018), available at https://medium.com/processing-foundation/chinese-translation-for-p5-js-and-preparing-a-future-of-more-translations-b56843ea096e.

 [^Jin]: Such a series with a focus on diversity within code+art and placed under the subdomain of p5.js, created and curated by Chelly Jin, diversity.p5js.org.